4 steps to a clean and stress-free email Inbox

 Use email flags

-An alternative approach to the Follow Up folder is to flag the email.
+An alternative approach to using a “Next Action” email folder is to flag the email.
 If your email program has a flagging option, then you can apply a ‘Follow Up Flag’ to it with a date attached.
 This is a far better option.
 Make sure you include a realistic date that you need to follow up by.
 Don’t just flag your emails indiscriminately.
-You can do this in MS Outlook with the convenience that all flagged emails are automatically indexed in Outlook’s Follow Up folder or possibly your To Do bar (learn about optimising the To Do bar).
+You can do this in MS Outlook with the convenience that all flagged emails appear in your To Do bar (learn about optimising the To Do bar).

 Get into the habit of following using the 4D process for a few weeks and you’ll soon find your Email Inbox is clearer and so is your mind.
 And you’ll have less people wondering what you did with that job they asked you to do.